barrucadu/nixfiles/README.markdown

 ### ZFS

-If there are any ZFS filesystems, the auto-trim, -scrub, and -snapshot jobs will be enabled, as well as a monitoring script to alert if a pool becomes unhealthy (if monitoring scripts are enabled on this host).
+If there are any ZFS filesystems, the auto-trim, -scrub, and -snapshot jobs will be enabled, as well as a Prometheus alert for if a pool becomes unhealthy (if Alertmanager is enabled on this host).

 Enable the auto-trim for a pool with: